schalkventer/example-podcast-api/README.md

 | 7 | Fiction |
 | 8 | News |
 | 9 | Kids and Family |

-## 🤖 Technology

-**You are welcome to attempt this project with plain JavaScript, however it is strongly advised that you use a framework and/or build-process to manage all complexity involved.**

-You are welcome to use any technology set that you are comfortable, whether this be Next.js, Create React App (CRA) or Vue.js.
-It is recommended that you use TypeScript as well, however you are welcome to avoid TypeScript if you do not feel comfortable with it’s usage just yet.

 # 🧑 User Stories